0xAX/linux-insides/Initialization/linux-initialization-8.md

 * scheduler entity structure;
 * `runqueue`.

-After we have calculated size, we allocate a space with the `kzalloc` function and set pointers of `sched_entity` and `runquques` there:
+After we have calculated size, we allocate a space with the `kzalloc` function and set pointers of `sched_entity` and `runqueues` there:

 ```C
 ptr = (unsigned long)kzalloc(alloc_size, GFP_NOWAIT);